sstaub/Ticker/README.md

 Start the Ticker.
 Will count the interval from the moment that you start it.
 If it is paused, it will restart the Ticker.

 **void resume()**<br>
 Resume the Ticker.
 If not started, it will start it.
 If paused, it will resume it.
-For example, in a Ticker of 5 seconds, if it was paused in 3 seconds, the resume in continue in 3 seconds.
-Start will set passed time to 0 and restart until get 5 seconds.
+For example, in a Ticker of 5 seconds, if it was paused at 3 seconds, the resume continues at 3 seconds.
+Start will set passed time to 0 and restart until it get 5 seconds.

 **void pause()**<br>
 Pause the Ticker, so you can resume it.